Bimalkhimdung/University_Routine_Generator/README.md

 As part of my final year project, My team developed an "Automatic Routine Generator using Genetic Algorithm".
-The aim of the project was to tackle the complex problem of creating timetables for Unversity that deal with theory classes, laboratory classes and breaks.
+The aim of the project was to tackle the complex problem of creating timetables for Unversity that deal with theory classes, laboratory classes and breaks.The project is desined to generate routine for only Computer Department of National College of Engineering.

 **Team Members**
 - Aashis Shah ( 075/BCT/03 )
 - Basanta Gurung ( 075/BCT/07 )
-- Bimal Rai ( 075/BCT/08 )
+- Bimal Rai ( 075/BCT/08 ) @Bimalkhimdung
 - Milan Maharjan ( 075/BCT/14 )

 # Project Overview